steamclock/SCPinions/README.md

 Using SCPinions
 ---------------

-You can clone the entire repository and then pick and choose what pinions you use, but it might be nicer for you to use them with ```git subtree``` and ```sparse-checkout``` if you find that you want to contribute back to our repository.
+You can clone the entire repository and then pick and choose what pinions you use, but it might be nicer for you to use them with ```git subtree``` if you expect that you will want to contribute back to our repository.

 Please note that you need to have version of git >= 1.7.11 for the following instructions to work: